codedeus/frissdmsweb/README.md

-# FRISS Web
+# MBPS Web
-Frontend application for the FRISS Document Management System.
-An application for uploading, viewing and downloading uploaded documents.
+Frontend application for the MBP System.

 ## Setup and installation
 ### Requirements